Facora1/Facora1/sdk/README.md

 ## Architecture

-The Facilitator Network removes the single point of failure in traditional x402 flows.
+The Facora removes the single point of failure in traditional x402 flows.
 Instead of one centralized facilitator, multiple operators compete to settle payments.
 Each facilitator stakes FAC tokens and can be slashed for misbehavior.

 **Alpha is live on BNB testnet.
 Beta and Gamma are coming online soon.**